Scifabric/docs.pybossa.com/docs/nginx.md

 ## Setup PYBOSSA itself

-This steps are recommended to do when you run PYBOSSA in nginx.
-Open your **settings_local.py** in your PYBOSSA installation and uncomment or delete the two lines with **HOST** and **PORT**, e.g.:
+As we are going to run PYBOSSA via nginx, we have to remove from the settings file the HOST and PORT sections.
+You can also comment them:

 ``` python
 # HOST = '0.0.0.0'
 # PORT = 12000
 ```

-After that specify the full server URL where your PYBOSSA is reachable, e.g.:
+After modifying the settings file, add the full server URL where your PYBOSSA is reachable:

 ``` python
 SERVER_NAME = mypybossa.com